Tonmoy1321/Apartment-Finder/README.md

 # Apartment-Finder
-WebApp that searching for apartments to rent or buy easier with geo-location search and a purpose-built search engine.
+WebApp that makes searching for apartments to rent or buy easier with geo-location search and a purpose-built search function.